About Dr Dunlop

 Jampolsky Fellow in Strabismus USA

-Dr Dunlop attends conferences in Australia and overseas.
-She regularly presents papers at Australasian meetings.
+Prior to Covid Dr Dunlop attended conferences in Australia and overseas.
+She regularly presented papers at Australasian meetings.
+Currently the continuing education involves virtual meetings, journal reading, viewing of clincal eye procedures/operations videos and audit reviews.

 Associations and Memberships